begriffs/heroku-buildpack-ghc/README.md

 # Tell Heroku how to start the server

-echo 'web: cabal run -- -p $PORT' > Procfile
+echo 'web: ./dist/build/myapp/myapp -p $PORT' > Procfile

 # Create a git repo and deploy!